One very popular treatment of opiate withdrawal

 Teen Drug Addiction

 Drugs affect a teenager's body in different ways.
-Plus ...
+Plus when ...

 The Narconon Controversy